 Jonathan Sampson, PT

 Years ago, I spent time watching a physical therapist work with my dad to assist in his recovery after an accident.
 Seeing how the therapist was able to help my father made me realize I wanted to help people, too.
-So, since graduating in England, in 1987, I’ve been helping people regain their health as a physical therapist.
-Southside Physical therapy has been my clinic of choice after moving to Bend in 1998.
+So, since graduating from Bath School of Physiotherapy in England, in 1987, I’ve been helping people regain their health as a physical therapist.
+Southside Physical Therapy was my clinic of choice when moving to Bend in 1998.
+After 18 years as employees, Morag and I were fortunate enough to become the owners in 2016.

-I am married to Morag and owned by Manchester Terriers.
-We are very active in the Mount Bachelor Kennel club and I have been the Show Chairman for the past 9 years.
-You can find us working in the yard and on house projects in our free time.
+I am married to Morag and owned by our Manchester Terrier.
+We have been very active in the Mount Bachelor Kennel Club and I was the Show Chairman for 13 years.
+In our free time, you can find us working in the yard and on house projects.

 Graduate Degree: Bath School of Physiotherapy.
 Bath, England

 Specialties: Spinal Pain, Rib Cage Dysfunction, Pelvic Girdle Dysfunction, Headaches.
-I treat all parts of the body using manual therapy techniques.
+I treat all parts of the body using manual therapy techniques and teach appropriate home exercises.

 Memberships: Oregon Physical Therapy Association, American Physical Therapy Association